ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/quadratic-roots.md

 Does the Python program produce the same output as the quadratic formula calculator site suggests it should?
-If it does, then try to run the program with different inputs by typing `poetry run python rootfinder --a 1 --b 1 --c 1`.
+If it does, then try to run the program with different inputs by typing `poetry run rootfinder --a 1 --b 1 --c 1`.
 In this case, your program should produce the following output:

 ```shell
 ⭐ Calculating the roots of a quadratic equation with: